 “Interesting, I thought the Admiral had a little chat with them,” Stern accepted and added when he had a reply on his radio, “Admiral Rham will join you when you have landed.”

 “Thank you for your assistance I will see you next time,” Steve acknowledged as he escorted the team back to their shuttle.

-Once the customs shuttle was clear Red spiralled in and landed on the pad assigned and once the ramp was down Admiral Rham and a contingent of soldiers approached and boarded the Red.
+Once the customs shuttle was clear Red spiralled in and landed on the pad assigned.
+Once the ramp was down, Admiral Rham and a contingent of soldiers approached and boarded the Red.